marytanaelwriter/marytanaelwriter/README.md

 ### Hey, welcome to my GitHub profile!
 Thanks for dropping by. ✨
-This page is where I dump my digital CVs, technical writing portfolio, and Python projects. 💻
+I dump my digital CVs, technical writing portfolio, and Python projects on this page. 💻

 ### About me